kaspikr/kaspid/README.md

 # DEPRECATED

-The full node reference implementation was [rewritten in Rust](https://github.com/kaspanet/rusty-kaspa), as a result, the Go implementation is now deprecated.
+The full node reference implementation was [rewritten in Rust](https://github.com/kaspinet/rusty-kaspi), as a result, the Go implementation is now deprecated.

-PLEASE NOTE: Any pull requests or issues that will be opened in this repository will be closed without treatment, except for issues or pull requests related to the kaspawallet, which remains maintained.
-In any other case, please use the [Rust implementation](https://github.com/kaspanet/rusty-kaspa) instead.
+PLEASE NOTE: Any pull requests or issues that will be opened in this repository will be closed without treatment, except for issues or pull requests related to the kaspiwallet, which remains maintained.
+In any other case, please use the [Rust implementation](https://github.com/kaspinet/rusty-kaspi) instead.

 # Kaspid